 Framing of personal experience in a snapshot of a scene

-My art is a way of returning to the experiences I've had, using photos of my travels, home life and local scenery.
+My art is a way of returning to my experiences, using photos of my travels, home life and local scenery.
 When I see something or do something particularly striking, I take a photo, edit it later and paint it.
 The action of painting shows me details I didn't notice before, and I think deeply about what happened during the event, recreating emotional reactions, considering the situation and thinking about the people I was with.
 It gives me a deeper connection to the place, as well as the people involved, and my own feelings.

-Current explorations in my work include exploring the concept of personal perception, commenting on the truths one knows through their own experience, and presenting views of the natural world.
+Explorations in my work include personal perception, commenting on the truths one knows through their own experience, and presenting views of the natural world.
 Paintings are created while considering family ups and downs and resolution of personal conflict.
 Painting titles refer to experiences and what I'm thinking about.

 On the Domestic Life: